Takuya Onishi: JAXA career

 On September 19, 2011, NASA announced that Onishi would serve as an aquanaut aboard the Aquarius underwater laboratory during the NEEMO 15 undersea exploration mission from October 17–30, 2011.
 Delayed by stormy weather and high seas, the mission began on October 20, 2011.
 On the afternoon of October 21, Onishi and his crewmates officially became aquanauts, having spent over 24 hours underwater.
 NEEMO 15 ended early on October 26 due to the approach of Hurricane Rina.

-In 2019, Onishi participated in the ESA CAVES training organized by the European Space Agency and held between Italy and Slovenia, becoming a "cavenaut".
+In 2019, Onishi participated, with the colleagues Jeanette Epps, Joe Acaba, Alexander Gerst, Nikolai Chub, and Joshua Kutryk, in the ESA CAVES training organized by the European Space Agency and held between Italy and Slovenia, becoming a "cavenaut".